 Treatment Exercise Examples for Contamination OCD

 Suppose someone developed a debilitating fear of germs entering into their living space after the COVID-19 pandemic began.
 It’s gotten to the point that they haven’t had a guest in their home—even a family member—in over a year.
 Their compulsive avoidance keeps them increasingly isolated from their loved ones and the outside world.
-They would really like to have more social contact in their home, but they feel ruled by their fears.

-Working closely with their therapist, they come up with a plan to gradually but directly face their compulsions.
 At the beginning they feel that having others in their space right away will be simply too distressing, so that’s not where their plan starts.
 Instead, they work with their therapist to bring an object from another location—like a friend’s home—into their living room, without sanitizing it first.

 You Can Overcome Contamination OCD